-For over 125 years, we've been guided by the view that great medicines and vaccines change the world.
+For 130 years, we've been guided by the view that great medicines and vaccines change the world.

 Our legacy of inventing medicines and vaccines continues to this day.
 We adapt our business not only for the next quarter but for the next quarter century.

 Merck & Co., Inc. Rahway, NJ U.S. was founded on January 1, 1891.
 George Merck, age 23, established the company in the U.S. to distribute fine chemicals throughout New York City and the neighbouring areas.
 Merck & Co., Inc., Rahway, New Jersey, U.S. is known as MSD everywhere outside of the U.S. and Canada.

 Our company first published the book entitled The Merck Manual in the U.S. in 1899 (now known as The MSD Manual outside the U.S. and Canada).
 Treatments in the first manual included bloodletting for acute bronchitis, arsenic for impotence and almond bread for diabetes.
 The Manual went on to become one of the most widely used medical references in the U.S..

 George W. Merck became president of our company

 George Merck's son, George W. Merck, began his career in the packing and shipping department in 1914, and he received training in most branches of the business.
 He would lead the company through the 1927 merger with Powers-Weightman-Rosengarten Co. and turned his attention toward building research capacity, catalyzing the company’s reputation for innovation.

 The MRL Research Laboratory was founded in Rahway, New Jersey.
 The laboratory represented our initial foray into pharmacological research and included three separate divisions: Pure Research, the Institute for Therapeutic Research and Applied Research.